failsafe-lib/failsafe.dev/event-listeners.md

 1. TOC
 {:toc}

-Failsafe supports event listeners, both at the top level [Failsafe][FailsafeExecutor] API, and in the different [Policy][FailurePolicy] implementations.
+Failsafe supports event listeners, both at the top level [Failsafe][FailsafeExecutor] API, and in the different [Policy] implementations.

 ## Failsafe Executor Listeners